 3. Publishing of regional statistics based on EUROSTAT forms after the reconstruction of MARRI website.

-The Study visit of THB Coordinators to USA was organized in the framework of VolVis Project, on 16 -27 November 2014.
+The Study visit of THB Coordinators to USA was organized on 16 -27 November 2014, in the framework of VolVis Project.
 The Coordinators were presented with:

 1. MARRI should provide resources for regular Annual meetings of National Coordinators for anti-trafficking from MARRI Participants;